Charming0011/EasySortCourse/README.md

 # EasySortCourse
-This is for King of SWPU group, finishing their course project
+This is for “King of SWPU” group, finishing their course project